 Source: authors’ calculations.

-Note: Figure 3 and 4 shows the dynamic impulse responses of GDP_GAP and credits to exogenous renewable energy economic shocks.
+Note: Figures 3 and 4 show the dynamic impulse responses of GDP_GAP and credit to exogenous renewable energy economic shocks.
 The impulse response horizon is 10 months.
-The impulse response function will tell us about the change in endogenous variables for each structural shock at t, t+1, and so on.
+The impulse response function indicates the change in endogenous variables for each structural shock at t, t+1, and so on.
 Our goal is to trace out the effects of shocks on the Montenegrin economy.
 First, we employ Sims’ (1980) orthogonalized impulse response functions.
-We will trace out the responses of the dependent variables in the SVAR models to shocks.

-As the economy is hit by the renewable economy shock, the productivity increases for the first 4 months, then stops for a while till expectations of the market get to equilibrium and get a positive perspective.
-Domestic investments increase.
+As the economy is hit by a renewable economy shock, productivity increases for the first 4 months, then flattens for a while until market expectations reach equilibrium and get a positive perspective.
+Domestic investment increases.
 How can we interpret the above results?
-Having the good news that the country is moving ahead, toward the EU integrations, being a member of the North Atlantic Treaty Organization, and seeing everyday reforms within the economic activities in the real market, is to be expected from a reasonable society to have a better perspective.
-This implies a correction of price expectations Pe in relation to the current price level P. The implication is clear that the market has strong and positive expectations about the new technology introduced into the market.
+It is to be expected that the news that the country is moving ahead toward integration into the EU, being a member of the North Atlantic Treaty Organization, and seeing everyday reforms in real-market economic activity is perceived positively by a reasonable society.
+This implies a revision of price expectations Pe in relation to the current price level P. There is a clear implication that the market has strong and positive expectations about the introduction of new technology.
 These results are important since, during crashes, especially Western Balkan markets are highly volatile.

-Meanwhile, energy, waste, industry, and agriculture’s risk of high CO2 emissions create spillover effects in the market, even though renewable energy transmits economic growth.
+Meanwhile, the risk of high CO2 emissions from energy, waste, industry, and agriculture creates spillover effects in the market, even though the introduction of renewable energy transmits economic growth.
 This happens because the channel through which they interexchange— CO2 transmitters—enables economic agents to rapidly interconnect due to network effects or platforms.
 High CO2 transmitters use traditional sectors as a bridge between platforms.
-This increases the risks related to investor protection in ESG and market integrity regarding the EU due to possible corruption, manipulation, or a lack of transparency.
-Such activities increase the risk of broader connectedness volatility.
+This increases the risks related to investor protection and market integrity due to possible corruption, manipulation, or a lack of transparency.
+This, in turn, increases the risk of broader connectedness volatility.

-Internal ESG compliance is another concern for financial integrity—ensuring that domestic ESG regulations follow international ones.
-A broader concern related to systemic financial risk is the inability of an investor to redeem his investments.
-Another risk is the political scenarios ongoing currently in the Western Balkans (WB).
+Internal ESG compliance—ensuring that domestic ESG regulations follow international ones—is another concern for financial integrity.
+A broader concern related to systemic financial risk is the potential inability of investors to redeem their investments.
+Another risk is the political scenarios currently developing in the Western Balkans (WB).
 Close collaboration between financial regulatory agencies within and between WB countries is needed to implement effective financial innovation, encourage consistent regulatory procedures, and identify and address possible risks associated with such ESG innovation.
-Our results coincide with Aristovnik et al., (2022) who reveal that Good Governance should incorporate the Neo-Weberian and New Public Management.
+Our results coincide with Aristovnik et al., (2022) who reveal that Good Governance should incorporate a Neo-Weberian approach and New Public Management.

 Network visualization

 Figure 5 shows the spillover connectedness of the variables.
 The pairwise connectivity between energy and industrial processes is the strongest (CIndustry ← EnergyH= 79.00%).
 This is depicted by the largest and darkest gradient green circle and the thickness of the arrow.
 The second highest pairwise connectivity is from Energy to GDP (CGDP ← EnergyH= 67.70%).
 Next, pairwise connectivity is from industry to government effectiveness and credit (CGovernment effectiveness ← IndustryH= 14.50%) and (Ccredit ← IndustryH= 10.70%), respectively, as indicated by the green circle and the thickness of the arrow to the Government effectiveness and credit circles.
-This is an important fact that coincides with our results from sensitivity scenarios and the impulse response functions.
+This is an important fact that is consistent with our results from sensitivity analysis and impulse response.

 Figure 5: ESG macroeconomic spillover connectedness